dorkamotorka/ebpf-labs/labs/ebpf-maps-tutorial-3efd4617/index.md

 This tutorial serves as the continuation of [From Zero to Your First eBPF Program](https://labs.iximiuz.com/tutorials/my-first-ebpf-program-5120140e), expanding on the concepts introduced earlier.

 In this part, you’ll learn about eBPF Maps, which allow data to be persisted or shared between eBPF programs and user space services.
-To keep things straightforward, we’ll skip kernel-to-user event streaming for now.
+To keep things straightforward, we’ll skip sending events to user space for now.
 Instead, we’ll focus on how to persist a state inside an eBPF program.
 Through a simple example, you’ll learn to use an eBPF map to store a counter that tracks how many times specific binary executables are triggered.

 ## Storing State in eBPF Maps

 When you want to store a state in eBPF kernel program, there are several eBPF Map types you can choose from.
 Just to name a few:

-- **Hash Map**: stores key/value pairs and allows fast lookups.
+- **Hash Map**: stores key/value pairs and allows fast lookups
-- **Array Map**: indexed by integers, useful for fixed-size collections.
+- **Array Map**: similar to hash map, but key is always 32-bit unsigned integer
-- **Per-CPU Hash/Array**: similar to hash and array maps, but each CPU gets its own copy to reduce contention.
+- **Per-CPU Hash/Array**: similar to hash and array maps, but each CPU gets its own copy of the map
-- **LRU Hash Map**: a hash map with Least Recently Used eviction policy, automatically removing old entries.
+- **LRU Hash Map**: a hash map with Least Recently Used eviction policy, automatically removing old entries after being full
-- **Ring Buffer**: designed for efficiently passing events from kernel space to user space.
+- **Ring Buffer**: used for passing kernel events data from kernel space to user space

 Which map type to use depends heavily on your specific use case.
-For our example, we’ll use a **Hash Map**.
+We’ll cover the design choices in another tutorial, but for our example, we’ll just use a **Hash Map**.

 Before we can use an eBPF map in our kernel program, we need to define it.
 Navigate to the `lab2` folder with either using the `Term 1` terminal or the `IDE`.
 Then, open the `hello.c` file.